 By now you’ve probably heard the announcement that CosplaySupplies.com is now carrying Flexbond, a popular theatrical glue that up until now was difficult to come by in small quantities.
-After the jump, I’ll be testing and reviewing this product so you can see how it works on foam and Worbla!
+I tested this product so you can see how it works on foam and Worbla!

 I’m no stranger to hijacking theatrical supplies for cosplay purposes; I’ve been using Sculpt Or Coat for years, and I’d heard about Flexbond via discussion on the RPF, though I had not tried it out because at the time it was only available in large quantities.
 Now it is finally available in smaller bottles, so you don’t have to buy it by the gallon!